augustosouza8/campus_iot/README.md

 ⸻

-5. (Optional) Set interpreter in PyCharm
+5. (Optional - If using PyCharm GUI) Set interpreter in PyCharm
 	1. Open the project in PyCharm.
 	2. Go to Settings > Project > Python Interpreter
 	3. Click the gear icon (⚙️) → Add…